isabella232/scope-services/how-to.rst

 * Go to ``http://localhost:8002/`` with any Browser and open ``js-out/client.html``.

   The test framework should start.
 It should set the active tab in the gogi build as debug context and retrieve the DOM from the top document of that tab.
 In the "Log" section you can see the communication with scope.
-"Window List" shows the tabs of the debugged Opera, "Service List" the available services.
+"Window List" shows the tabs of the debugged Opera, and "Service List" the available services.
 Click any service name to get the "Command List" and "Event List" for the selected service.
-Click any command in the "Command List" to display a description of the data structure for that command and it's response.
+Click any command in the "Command List" to display a description of the data structure for that command and its response.
 Try out the command by typing the message manually and see the corresponding response.

   See `Walk Through the Log Entries`_ for more details.